 Recommended for ages 14+

 In recent years we’ve come to know and love Matthew Whittet’s distinctive voice (Seventeen, Cinderella, Old Man).
-Now, from its season at the Adelaide Festival, we present his hit collaboration with Windmill’s Director Rosemary Myers – a play about being lost in the jungle of teenagerdom and coming out the other side.
+Now, from its season at the Adelaide Festival and the film version’s triumphant tour of the world, we present his hit collaboration with Windmill’s Director Rosemary Myers – a play about being lost in the jungle of teenagerdom and coming out the other side.
+Brace yourself for an explosion of hormones, imagination run wild, and the kind of 1970s design that would make Wes Anderson squeal with delight.

 Part fable and part lipstick-smeared vigilante escapade, this is a girl’s own adventure.
 Heroism and gender implode in a gaudy and gawky rite-of-passage story like you’ve never seen.
 Or have chosen to forget.